BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

               var context = new NerdDinnerContext();
-              //Query the store for a NerdDinnerLogin that matches the supplied username var login = context.NerdDinnerLogins.Where(l => l.Username.Equals(username)).FirstOrDefault();
+              //Query the store for a NerdDinnerLogin that matches the supplied username var login = context.NerdDinnerLogins.Where(l =>
+                                    l.Username.Equals(username)).FirstOrDefault();
               if (login == null) return null;
               if(userIsOnline)
               {
-                  //if the call states that the user is online, update the LastActive property of the NerdDinnerLogin login.LastActive = DateTime.UtcNow;
+                  // if the call states that the user is online, update the LastActive property
+                  // of the NerdDinnerLogin
+                  login.LastActive = DateTime.UtcNow;
                   context.SaveChanges();
               }